General-Tao-Ventures/cartha-cli/docs/COMMANDS.md

 ### cartha miner status

 Check your miner status and pool information **without requiring authentication**.
 This is the fastest way to check your miner's status, active pools, expiration dates, and password issuance status.
+As a Liquidity Provider for 0xMarkets DEX, this shows your liquidity positions and mining status.

 #### Usage